 Thamnophis sirtalis sirtalis

-The Eastern Gartersnake or Eastern Garter snake (Thamnophis sirtalis sirtalis) is a medium-sized non-venomous snake species found in North America.
+The Eastern Gartersnake or Eastern Garter snake (Thamnophis sirtalis sirtalis) is a medium-sized and mildly venomous snake species found in North America.
 They have a wide range across eastern North America, extending as far north as southern Ontario and Quebec in Canada, to the Gulf of Mexico in the south, along the eastern shores of America to the Mississippi River.

 These snakes can be found many different habitats usually near water or moist places including wet meadows, marshes, swamps, streams, canals, ponds, damp woods, and bogs.
 But the species isn't always found near permanent water sources and sometimes are found a long distance from any water source.

-But also in upland hillsides, open deciduous and coniferous forests, weed patches, farms and human modified habitats like parks, gardens or cultivated fields.
+So they are also found in upland hillsides, open deciduous and coniferous forests, weed patches, farms and human modified habitats like parks, gardens or cultivated fields.
 They will take cover under rocks, logs, boards or other debris.

 Although the color pattern can vary, it almost always displays 3 yellowish stripes, usually well defined, but the middle stripe may be absent in some individuals.

 The eastern garter snake hibernates during cold weather, in snakes, this is called brumation.
 They will often use large communal dens or rocky outcroppings, and emerge from brumation in the early spring, in March or early May.

 The species has a high tolerance to cold, and have been found in the highest elevations, it's probably the most common snake found above 3,500 feet.
 They can be found day or night, but they are most active during the day hunting or basking on hedges, rocks, wood piles, and stone walls.